Pennsylvania Railroad 1361: Second restoration attempt

-In preparation for its second restoration, No. 1361's boiler shell passed an ultrasound test, but the backhead was discovered to have needed additional repairs, so the whole locomotive was disassembled inside Conrail's Altoona Car Shop.
-The RMM subsequently made plans to spin-off ownership of No. 1361 to a newly-formed group called Keystone Restoration and Preservation, Inc. (KR&P); KR&P would gain the rights to operate No. 1361 and raise funds for it, while the museum would retain the rights to display the locomotive on their property.
-In 1992, the National Park Service (NPS) awarded the RMM a $900,000 federal grant, which included a $420,000 grant being received from the Southwestern Pennsylvania Heritage Preservation Commission (SPHPC), and the RMM quickly prioritized the grant for No. 1361's rebuild.
+In preparation for its second restoration, No. 1361's boiler shell passed an ultrasound test, but the backhead was discovered to need more repairs, so the whole locomotive was disassembled inside Conrail's Altoona Car Shop.
+The RMM then planned to sell No. 1361 to a Keystone Restoration and Preservation, Inc., a new group that would operate No. 1361 and raise funds for it, while the museum would retain the rights to display the locomotive on their property.

+But in 1992, the National Park Service awarded the RMM a $900,000 federal grant, which included a $420,000 grant from the Southwestern Pennsylvania Heritage Preservation Commission, and the RMM quickly prioritized the grant for No. 1361's rebuild.
+The RMM forged a new plan for the restoration, via a partnership with Steamtown and the University of Scranton.
+In 1996, the locomotive was moved to the Steamtown National Historic Site in Scranton, Pennsylvania, for its rebuild.

-In 1996, the No. 1361 locomotive was moved to the Steamtown National Historic Site in Scranton, Pennsylvania, for its rebuild to begin.
-The RMM had reorganized their plans for the restoration, and they arranged to have No. 1361 restored through a partnership between them, Steamtown, and the University of Scranton.
-But the restoration work progressed slowly, since to some its original parts needed to be replaced with fabricated duplicates.
+The restoration work progressed slowly, since some original parts needed to be replaced with fabricated duplicates.
 Scheduled completion dates were repeatedly pushed back, and the restoration work was eventually re-estimated to cost $1.7 million to complete.
-In 2008, the plans to rebuild No. 1361 at the Steamtown facilities were cancelled, since the RMM stopped paying out the funds and made the decision to return the remains of the locomotive and its parts back to their property.
-In 2010, most of No. 1361's parts, including the cab, driving wheels, frame, and tender, have returned to the RMM, but the boiler and some other parts were stored at the East Broad Top Railroad shops in Orbisonia, Pennsylvania.
-In 2015, the museum had completed the construction of their new Harry Bennett Memorial Roundhouse to store No. 1361's boiler, tender, frame, and other part components.
+In 2008, the RMM cancelled the effort to rebuild No. 1361 at Steamtown facilities, stopped paying out funds, and began planning to return the locomotive and its parts to Altoona.
+In 2010, most of No. 1361's parts, including the cab, driving wheels, frame, and tender, returned to the RMM, but the boiler and some other parts were stored at the East Broad Top Railroad shops in Orbisonia, Pennsylvania.
+In 2015, the museum completed the construction of its Harry Bennett Memorial Roundhouse to store No. 1361's boiler, tender, frame, and other components.